Mad Max: Fury Road: Filming

 Cinematographer John Seale came out of retirement to shoot Fury Road, replacing Dean Semler, the cinematographer of the previous two Mad Max films, who left the film near the end of its preparation period.
 It was the first project Seale filmed with digital cameras.
 He outfitted his crew with six Arri Alexa Pluses and four Alexa Ms, as well as a number of Canon EOS 5Ds and Olympus PEN E-P5s that were used as crash cams for the action sequences; as the Canon cameras were simple consumer-grade ones, when one would break, the crew would simply source new ones locally from an airport store.
 Because of the fast-paced editing style Miller intended for the film, he asked Seale to keep the point of interest of each shot in the centre of the frame so the audience did not have to search for it.

 Principal photography began in July 2012 in Namibia, with most of the filming based in the Dorob National Park.
 Some scenes were also shot at the Cape Town Film Studios in Cape Town, South Africa.
 In October 2012, The Hollywood Reporter reported that Warner Bros. sent an executive to Namibia to keep the production on track.
 Filming wrapped on 8 December 2012, although the opening and closing scenes at the Citadel had still not been shot.

-A draft from the Namibian Coast Conservation and Management Project that accused the producers of damaging parts of the Namib desert, endangering a number of plant and animal species, was leaked in February 2013.
+A draft report from the Namibian Coast Conservation and Management Project that accused the producers of damaging parts of the Namib desert, endangering a number of plant and animal species, was leaked in February 2013.
 The Namibia Film Commission said it had "no reservations" after visiting the set during production and disputed claims reported in the media, calling the accusations "unjust rhetoric".